KeyboardKit/KeyboardKit/Readmes/Localization.md

 ## Localized keyboards

 A completely localized keyboard doesn't just involve localized strings.
 To fully localize a keyboard, you must implement locale-specific input sets, keyboard layouts, callout actions etc.

 While KeyboardKit only provides localized strings, locale information and a localized English keyboard, [KeyboardKit Pro][Pro] provides completely localized keyboards for all keyboard locales.

 ## How to add a new locale

-Please see the documentation for information on how to add more locales to KeyboardKit.
+Note that `KeyboardContext` don't rely on the KeyboardKit-specific `KeyboardLocale`, but rather on the general `Locale` type.
+This means that you don't need to add more `KeyboardLocale`s to create keyboards that are localized in oher languages.

+However, if you DO need to add a new `KeyboardLocale`, there are a number of things that you need to do, as mentioned above.
+Please see the documentation for more information.

 ## KeyboardKit Pro